On top, the actual book. On the bottom, the (infamous) minstrel shows.Uncle Tom's Cabin

 - Na´ve Everygirl: Poor, poor Emmeline.

-- The Ojou: Evangeline, Miss Ophelia, Mrs. Alice Shelby, Mrs. Bird.
+- Non Royal Princess: Evangeline, Miss Ophelia, Mrs. Alice Shelby, Mrs. Bird.

 - Punch Clock Villain: Most of the slave traders, auctioneers, and owners.
 Owning and selling slaves is simply part of their jobs; their aim is to earn money, and they'll be kind or cruel depending on what gives them the most profit.
 They're villains not primarily because of how they treat the slaves, but because they simply don't think the slaves are fully human beings.
 Their cruelty is just a matter of efficiency and profit.